-The purpose of this report is to showcase the most significant legal developments concerning the SMEs' and MEs' compliance with the GDPR from 1 June 2021 to date, in the framework of the SENTINEL project.
+The purpose of this report is to showcase the most significant legal developments concerning the Small and Medium-sized Enterprises/Micro Enterprises (SMEs/MEs) compliance with the General Data Protection Regulation (GDPR) from 1 June 2021 to date in the framework of the SENTINEL project.

-The report summarises the most important legal developments concerning SMEs' compliance with the GDPR, in the light of the EU's legislation, the EDPB's Directives and Opinions and the Decisions of the National Supervisory Authorities.
+The report summarises the most important legal developments concerning SMEs compliance with the GDPR in the light of the EU legislation, the European Data Protection Board's (EDPB's) Directives and Opinions and the Decisions of the National Supervisory Authorities.

-Through the analysis of this report, SMEs will have the opportunity to be updated on all developments relating to compliance and guidance under the GDPR.
-Moreover, they will be informed about some GDPR violation cases by some SMEs and the corresponding penalties imposed on them by the National Supervisory Authorities.
+This report aims to give the SMEs the opportunity to receive updates on all developments concerning compliance and guidance under the GDPR.
+Moreover, they can be informed about some GDPR violation cases by some SMEs and the corresponding penalties imposed on them by the National Supervisory Authorities.

-In the end of this report, the problems that SMEs seem to face, regarding their effective and practical compliance with the GDPR and how they affect them, will be exposed, while possible and realistic preventive solutions for SMEs will be discussed, reflecting the core objective of the SENTINEL platform.
+At the end of this report, the problems that SMEs seem to face, regarding their effective and practical compliance with the GDPR and how they affect them are exposed, while possible and realistic preventive solutions for SMEs are discussed, reflecting the core objective of the SENTINEL tool.